 While attempting a Pacific Crest Trail thru-hike Tim and I carried a cooking pot, lighter, MSR Pocket Rocket stove and a can of fuel to use each night for dinner.
 To make things easier and lighter we decided to try out no-cook for this hike.
-Diner at Black Jack consisted of soaked and seasoned TVP, ready-to-eat single bags of Uncle Ben's pinto beans and rice, single serving cups of guacamole, and single serving packets of Tapatio and Cholula hot sauces wrapped in a cold tortilla.
+Diner at Black Jack consisted of soaked and seasoned TVP, ready-to-eat single bags of Uncle Ben's pinto beans and rice, single serving cups of guacamole, and single serving packets of Tapatio and Cholula hot sauces, wrapped in a cold tortilla.
 For uncooked food, it was great.
 We each had a shot of liquor to sip on and a can of Kalik beer from the Bahamas to split.
-We had saved it from our Honeymoon the previous November/December for the occasion.
-I will write about the Bahamas in one of my upcoming entries!
-All cooking gear had to go in a big metal bear box (fox box in this case) throughout the night.
+We had saved it from our honeymoon the previous winter for the occasion.
+All cooking gear had to go in a big metal bear box (fox box, in this case) throughout the night.
 We didn't see any foxes at Black Jack but found plenty of their poop surrounding our tent in the morning.

 Day Two: 13 Miles From Black Jack to Two Harbors.